jord2097/graphql-server/README.md

 # Instructions for running the GraphQL server from scratch

 ## Prerequisites
-- Node 14 onwards due to ES6 modules
+- Node 14 onwards due to use of ES6 modules
 - Postgresql installed on local machine (instead of Docker due to time constraints)

 ## Set up package